makindemayowa/himama/README.md

 ### Authentication
 Authentication is not yet set up in the app and any random string in the username and password fields allow you in to the app.

+### Please describe your process for approaching the code challenge.
+The first thing I did was understand the problem statement fully, which daily rostering of kids in each classroom.
+I proceeded to look through the sample input to be sure what the data form was and this informed the flow of the app.

+### What kind of planning did you do?
+Did your plans change as you began coding?
+I started by choosing if I would be using a front-end framework(react) or native mobile development technology(react native), after this, I planned the test frameworks to use.
+Then I proceeded to data storage and user authentication.
+Some plans changed, an example was that I started out using react-native-async-storage because of time constraint and eventually migrated the work done to firebase real-time storage when time.

+### Is there anything you’d like to add or mention in regards to the app design and navigation you chose?
+For navigation, I chose React Navigation since it provides a straightforward navigation solution, with common stack navigation patterns on both Android and iOS.
+For now, the allClassroomsAccessible key is toggled manually in the database, and the state of the key affects what teachers can do on the app

+### If you were given another day to work on this, how would you spend it?
+What if you were given a month?
+If I were given a day, I would work on cleaning up the app as is to work seamlessly on both android and iOS.
+It currently works on both platforms, but the header and the cards look janky at the moment.
+Also, I would add more tests before the codebase gets bigger to improve the code quality and encourage contributions from other developers.

+#### What if you were given a month?
+Add more features to the app such as
+- user authentication
+- admin dashboard to set teachers access to classes
+- adding timestamp to check-in/out time
+- student journey(log of classes a child has attended as they move between classes)
+- child dashboard which is visible to both parent and teacher to showcase child's activities and teacher's observation.